-An Informative Marker with those words next to his monument would support the rescuers of these girls and others working to reduce slavery worldwide.
+An Informative Marker with those words next to his monument would support people working to reduce slavery worldwide.

 Twelve thousand Louisianans fought under Lee, now 10,000 are needed to sign the petition to save the monuments and provide a tool for education to end Modern Day Slavery of these young women who have been trafficked.

 British Author Charles Dickens in 1862 opinioned the issue of the Civil War was the 45% plus Tariffs the North was placing on the South's trading partners which included Great Britain.
 The Morrill Tariff of 1860 which just one many Tariffs since 1816 to subsidize a high standard of living for the North at the expense of the South.

 There was no "Lost Cause" as Mayor Landrieu likes to quote.
 Once the South withdrew from the Union, the North lost the Morrill Tariff Revenue from the South, and the North was forced to implement Income and Property Taxes starting in 1861 to meet its debts.
 The Cause of Fair Taxation was achieved.
 By 1915 the United States had permanently switched to these fairer methods of taxation.